alexeak/alex-readme/readme.md

 ---

 21 Yr.
-Old University Student located out of Asheville, NC.
+Old Student located out of Asheville, NC.

 ---

-Degree in Accounting from the University of North Carolina Asheville.
+Degree in Management Information Systems from East Carolina University

 ---

-I'm interested in a FinTech career, preferably in data analysis/data science.
+I am on a mission to further my programming/coding experience

 ---

-I believe FinTech is the future of the finance world.
-I'm excited to be part of a new, expanding field with so much to learn about.